Keith876/Sales-Excel-Dashboard/README.md

 ## Sales Excel Dashboard
 ### Project Overview
 A Microsoft Excel Dashboard that summarises data from a company's sales data.
+You can filter the sales data according to region, sales channel, order priority, and item type.
 ### Tools
+- SQL-Data cleaning.
--	Microsoft Excel-Data cleaning and Visualization.
+-	Microsoft Excel-Data Visualization.
--	Python-Data analysis
+-	Power Pivot-Data analysis